MY HALLOWEEN TREAT – FRESH CONTENT HORROR SHORT STORY! 10/31/2022 — Derek Barton – 2022

 “What—”

-Thick, clear plastic swept down over his face, even awkwardly, pinning some of his left hand’s fingers to his chin.
-The plastic stretched tight across his mouth and nose.
-JD immediately could not breath!
-He gasped, choked and gagged in reflex, caught in the guy’s vice-like embrace.
-He swung his right arm in wild arches trying to break free.
-At that same moment, his eyes locked on the fuzzy image of his attacker in the mirror above the row of sinks.
+I gasped, choked, and gagged in reflex, caught in the guy’s vice-like embrace.
+I swung my right arm in wild arches trying to break free.
+At that same moment, my eyes locked on the fuzzy image of my attacker in the mirror above the row of sinks.
 The man’s features were unclear, but a large, toothy smile was spread out on his face.
 It was sharklike, almost crystal clear.
-A predator’s grin!
+A true predator’s grin!

 “Did you have a nightmare or something?”